catseye/The-Dossier/article/Some Notes on Drawing.md

 for goodness sake.
 And even if not outright _wrong_, for something as complex and subtle as the human figure, it's almost inevitable that the drawer will miss some of the subtleties, like the way the muscles flex when a heavy object is being held versus when one's hand is empty.
-The result is a picture that looks "made up" somehow — it's usually hard to say exactly what is wrong because it is only that the visual cues are kind of "off", they don't add up.
+The result is a picture that looks "off" somehow — and it's usually hard to say exactly what is wrong because it is only that the visual cues don't add up.

 For this reason, some would call drawing from the imagination, especially drawing the human figure this way, the ultimate test of an artist.
 I don't know, but I agree